 One drawback with pellets though is that they not recommended for colder climates.
 This is because after laying the bedding you need to wet the pellets so that they can expand and soften up, in colder climates this isn’t possible because the water can freeze before this process happens.

-As a rule wood pellets are more expensive than wood shavings, this is because of the sterilising and compressing processes that the wood goes through.
+As a rule wood pellets are more expensive than wood shavings, this is because of the sterilizing and compressing processes that the wood goes through.

 Not as popular as shavings or pellets because it doesn’t have the same level of absorbency.
-It’s also much coarse than the other two and as a result could be uncomfortable for some horses, especially older horses.
+It’s also much coarser than the other two and as a result, it could be uncomfortable for some horses, especially older horses.

 Straw is very comfortable for the horse, especially if you use a think layer.
 In the winter you can add an extra layer of straw to help keep your horse warm as well.
 If you have a mare in foal then straw is the perfect choice because it’s very soft and won’t stick to either of them.

 Unlike wood or paper though straw can be very tasty for horses.
-This can become a big problem if your horse eats too much of it because it can lead to colic (you can read my article on how to treat colic here).
+This can become a big problem if your horse eats too much of it because it can lead to colic.
 If you do use a straw bedding then it’s important to make sure it’s free from mold and smells sweet.

-This might sound like an unusual choice but hemp has become increasing popular as bedding.
-It’s very absorbent and is dust free because it’s had all of the dust particles extracted from it.
-It’s more expensive than wood and straw but, because it’s much better at absorbing urine, you only need clean up smaller areas at a time.
+This might sound like an unusual choice but hemp has become increasingly popular as bedding.
+It’s very absorbent and is dust-free because it’s had all of the dust particles extracted from it.
+It’s more expensive than wood and straw but, because it’s much better at absorbing urine, so you only need to clean up smaller areas at a time.
 It’s similar to the wood pellets though in that after laying the bedding you need to sprinkle it with water.
 Unlike pellets though the water is used with hemp to activate its sponge-like effects.